Why Casanova was Italian and Don Juan was Spanish? And this craze about Rudolph Valentino and this helluva Latin lover thing? Italians do it better?

 Caesar was very good-looking and narcissistic.
 He tried to hide his thinning hair (like our prime Minister Silvio Berlusconi.)
 He plucked the hairs of his body and made use of the most exquisite perfumes.
 He liked his skin to be as perfect as that of a woman.

 He changed wife four times.
-He probably had an affair with the King of Bithynia Nicomedes IV (Caesar was possibly bisexual,) with Cleopatra queen of Egypt, with Eunoe queen of Mauritania.
-He slept with many of his soldiers (possible but not sure.)
-He chose himself extremely beautiful male slaves (in secret, same-sex love being not such a misdeed in Rome though less accepted than it was in Greece.)
+He probably had an affair with the King of Bithynia Nicomedes IV (was Caesar bisexual? read here,) with Cleopatra queen of Egypt, with Eunoe queen of Mauritania.
+He perhaps slept with many of his soldiers.

 He cuckolded and was made a cuckold.
-He made love to Tertulla, the wife of Crassus; to Lollia, the wife of Gabinus; to Posthumia, the wife of Servius Suplitius; even to Mutia, the wife of Pompey, to whom he later gave his daughter Julia as a wife.
+He made love to Tertulla, the wife of Crassus; to Lollia, the wife of Gabinus; to Posthumia, the wife of Servius Sulpicius; even to Murcia, the wife of Pompey, to whom he later gave his beloved daughter Julia as a wife.

 He also had a life-long affair with Servilia, the sister of Cato the younger, his great enemy.
 Servilia was the mother of Marcus Brutus, one of Caesar’s murderers – and possibly Caesar’s son.